michielvoo/docker/Readme.md

-This Git repository contains definitions for Docker images, as well as a GitHub workflow that builds the Docker images and pushes them to the Docker registry on Docker Hub][hub] that corresponds to the GitHub repository's profile.
+This Git repository contains definitions for Docker images, as well as a GitHub workflow that builds the Docker images and pushes them to the Docker registry on Docker Hub][hub] that corresponds to the GitHub repository's owner.

 Pushing any Git tag that consists of two segments separated by `/` will trigger the workflow.
 The first segment should match both a top-level directory in this Git repository that contains a